YueLiPicasso/OCanrenTutorial/Main/digTypes/README.md

 3         | Logic
 4         | Injected

 As examples, we defined types of Peano numbers and polymorphic lists , each showing the four-level structure.
+The reader may follow this framework and apply the techniques to define any other types.